continuous alignment

 // all commands

-think sync <message> Log a work event think sync -e <key> <msg> Log an episode-tagged event think log <message> Log a note (--category, --tags) think list List entries (--week, --since, --category) think summary AI summary (--raw for plain text) think delete Soft-delete entries think cortex setup [--fs <path> | <repo>] Configure backend (or no args for offline) think cortex create <name> Create a cortex think cortex list Show all cortexes think cortex switch <name> Set active cortex think cortex current Show active cortex think cortex push Push local memories to remote think cortex pull Pull remote memories to local think cortex sync Push + pull think cortex status Show sync state think curate Run curation (--dry-run to preview) think curate --episode <key> Curate episode into narrative memory think curate --consolidate Compress older memories into summary think monitor Show promoted vs dropped engrams think recall <query> Search memories + engrams think memory Show memories (--history for timeline) think pull <cortex> Read memories from another cortex think curator edit Edit personal curator guidance think curator show Show current guidance think pause Suppress engram creation think resume Re-enable engram creation think migrate-data Import git memories into local SQLite think init Set up CLAUDE.md for auto-logging think export Export entries as sync bundle think import <file> Import sync bundle think audit Show sync audit log think config show Print configuration think config set <key> <val> Update a config value think update Update to latest version
+think sync <message> Record a memory (-e <key> to tag an episode) think recall <query> Search memories (semantic + keyword) think memory Show memories (--history for timeline) think list List entries (--week, --since, --category) think summary AI summary (--raw for plain text) think delete Soft-delete entries think cortex setup [--fs <path> | <repo>] Configure backend (or no args for offline) think cortex create <name> Create a cortex think cortex list Show all cortexes think cortex switch <name> Set active cortex think cortex current Show active cortex think cortex push Push local memories to the folder think cortex pull Pull memories from the folder think cortex sync Push + pull think cortex status Show sync state think retro <content> Record a durable repo-scoped lesson think brief [query] Task-start brief: context + repo retros think event <message> Record a long-term event (deploy, decision, milestone) think long-term Manage long-term memory events think dashboard Status dashboard with an AI prompt box think pull <cortex> Read memories from another cortex think daemon Manage the resident daemon (start/stop/status) think reindex [cortex] Rebuild the vector index from the raw log think hook Manage the Claude Code hook (install/uninstall) think mcp Manage the MCP server (install/uninstall) think curate Promote pending events into memories (--dry-run) think curate --episode <key> Curate an episode into a narrative memory think curate --consolidate Compress older memories into a summary think monitor Show what got promoted vs dropped think curator edit / show Personal curator guidance think pause / resume Suppress / re-enable writes think init Set up CLAUDE.md for auto-logging think migrate-data One-time import of git memories into SQLite think log <message> Log a pending event (deprecated — use sync) think serve Boot the proxy for external event sources think subscribe Manage external-source subscriptions think export / import Sync bundles between devices think audit Show sync audit log think config show / set View or update configuration think update Update to latest version

 // links